Dense Vector Search

 &fq={!tag=for_knn}inStock:true

-In this example, only the inStock:true filter will be used for KNN Pre-Filtering to find the the topK=10 documents, and the category:AAA filter will be applied independently; possibly resulting in less then 10 total matches.
+In this example, only the inStock:true filter will be used for Pre-Filtering to find the the topK=10 documents, and the category:AAA filter will be applied independently; possibly resulting in less then 10 total matches.

 Some use cases where includeTags and/or excludeTags may be more useful then an explicit preFilter parameters:

-Usage as Re-Ranking Query
+Usage in Re-Ranking Query

 &q=id:(3 4 9 2)&rq={!rerank reRankQuery=$rqq reRankDocs=4 reRankWeight=1}&rqq={!knn f=vector topK=10}[1.0, 2.0, 3.0, 4.0]